-I Re with pianist David Braid and Philippe Côte Sunday, Nov 17, 2019 2:00 pm • 7:30 pm Seven Oaks Performing Arts Centre (SOPAC)
+Alliance with pianist David Braid and conductor Philippe Côte Sunday, Nov 17, 2019 2:00 pm - (one show only) Seven Oaks Performing Arts Centre (SOPAC)

-Music from A Charlie Brown Christmas and other season favourites with narrator Quinn Greene and vocalist Jayme Giesbrecht
+More Charlie Brown Christmas with actor Quinn Greene and vocalist Jayme Giesbrecht